GeoffCox/recoil-examples/dispatcher-tutorial/Readme.md

 # Recoil Dispatcher Tutorial

-This example is the ToDo list application demonstrates how to create a dispatcher using Recoil.
+This example is the To Do list application demonstrates how to create a dispatcher using Recoil.

 - This example demonstrates the use of atom() and useRecoilCallback() to create a dispatcher.
 - This example is based on selectors-example.